AGR19/GEMR-KG-Global-Emerging-Markets-Risk-Knowledge-Graph/analysis/DataDictionary.md

 **Source:** World Bank
 **Coverage:** 200+ economies, 1996–2023
 **Purpose:** Measures quality of governance and institutional strength

+### 📊 Summary

+This dataset evaluates **how well countries are governed** using six key dimensions:
+Voice & Accountability, Political Stability, Government Effectiveness, Regulatory Quality, Rule of Law, and Control of Corruption.
+It shows **how strong, transparent, and effective institutions are**, and how much corruption affects public administration.
+**In short:** Measures the **quality of governance and institutional trustworthiness** across countries.

+---

 | **Indicator**                                   | **Description**                                                                    |
 | ----------------------------------------------------- | ---------------------------------------------------------------------------------------- |